Command Prompt Tutorial : Codes For CMD

 Prompt Statistics For B Learning Club

-At present, B Learning Club has 18 views spread across 1 video for Prompt, with his channel publishing less than an hour of Prompt content.
-This makes up less than 0.41% of the total overall content on B Learning Club's YouTube channel.
+B Learning Club currently has 30 views spread across 1 video for Prompt.
+Less than an hour worth of Prompt videos were uploaded to his channel, less than 0.41% of the total video content that B Learning Club has uploaded to YouTube.